Donation Receipts: Ultimate Guide for Nonprofit Organizations

 What are Donation Receipts?

-A donation receipt is a written acknowledgment that a donation was made to a nonprofit organization.
-These donation receipts are written records that acknowledge a gift to an organization with a proper legal status.
-Registered nonprofit organizations can issue both “official donation tax receipts” and more informal receipts.
+A donation receipt is a written acknowledgment that a donation was made to your nonprofit organization with a proper legal status.
+As a registered nonprofit, you can issue both official donation tax receipts and more informal receipts.

-On Donorbox, you can send one-time donation receipts, recurring donation receipts, and yearly receipts with a summary of all gifts for the current fiscal year.
-Donation receipts are automated, so your donors receive one immediately after they’ve made a donation – with no work on your end!
+Donorbox makes it easy for you to send one-time, recurring, and yearly receipts with a full contribution record for the current fiscal year.
+Donation receipts are automated, so your donors receive one immediately after they’ve made a donation – no extra work required on your end!

-However, you have the ability to customize the receipt to align it with your organizational brand and needs.
-As shown below, you can personalize the email message with the donor’s first name, add donation details, and many other variables to create a targeted approach through your donation receipts.
+Customize your receipt to align with your brand and needs.
+As shown below, you can personalize the email message with the donor’s first name, add donation details, and many other variables to create a more targeted approach.

 Get Started With Donorbox